tocoyne/CL_DEVWKS-1671/README.md

     device_df = create_data_frame(PLATFORM_DETAILS, DEVICES)
 ```

 This line creates a data frame called `device_df` by calling `create_data_frame()`.
 The function returns the data frame to the calling function (in this case the main()).
-If we print our data frame this its structure will be similar to this:
+If we print our data frame its structure will be similar to this:

 ```
                          OS Type          Version                           Model           Serial